 A - Z Selected Topics in Geography

 Topic(s) to be negotiated on an individual basis with faculty members.
-An outline of the course, approved by the professor in charge and the Department Chair, must be submitted to the Program Director within three weeks of registration.
+An outline of the course, approved by the professor in charge and the department dhair, must be submitted to the program director within three weeks of registration.

 Theory of Local Economic Development

-(Cross-listed as AES 685 at University of Waterloo)
+(Cross-listed as LED 685 at University of Waterloo)